VISITING WRITERS SERIES

 Tuesday, October 20, 2015 Museum Education Room 7:00 p.m

-Allen Gee's essay collection "My Chinese-America," forthcoming from SFWP in May 2015, was a finalist for the 2013 Literary Awards Program.
+Allen Gee's essay collection "My Chinese-America," was chosen by Lee Gutkind for the SFWP Literary Awards Program.
 The collection speaks on masculinity, identity, and topics ranging from Jeremy Lin and immigration to profiling and Asian silences.
 His stories appear in "Ploughshares," "Juked," "South Loop Review," "Portland Review," and elsewhere.
 Gee has been awarded fellowships from Yaddo and the Texas Commission on the Arts.
 Read a conversation with him about "My Chinese-America."

 Gee graduated from the Iowa Writer's Workshop and holds a PhD from the University of Houston.
 He has been teaching in the MFA program at Georgia College since 2004.